Last Updated on May 11, 2022 by Anne-Marie

 If you’re looking for inexpensive cinnamon sticks, check out the Hispanic section of your favorite store.
 The Badia brand spices are a terrific bargain.

-Serve Smoking Bishop in small punch glasses or mugs so the drink won’t get cold too quickly.
+Serve the punch in small punch glasses or mugs so your guests’ drinks won’t get cold too quickly.

 - 5 oranges